leaningtech/labs/sites/cheerpj/src/content/docs/11-guides/Intercept-external-commands.md

 }
 ```

 In this example, the Java program uses `Runtime.getRuntime().exec(command)` to open a URL in the default web browser on a Linux system.
-The command `xdg-open` is typically used to launch a URL in the browser.On Windows, a similar behavior is achieved with the command `cmd /c start`.
+The command `xdg-open` is typically used to launch a URL in the browser.
+On Windows, a similar behavior is achieved with the command `cmd /c start`.

 We can now implement the same behavior in JavaScript, here’s how: